CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Introduction

 \item We design and implement \textsc{CHRONOS}, a hardware-assisted framework for private federated learning that features constant-size TEE memory footprint regardless of the number of clients participating in the system.

-\item We conduct extensive experiments on Rock Pi 4 devices to evaluate the performance of our design.
+\item We conduct extensive experiments on a 32-node heterogeneous physical testbed comprising Rock Pi 4 and Orange Pi 5 devices to evaluate the performance of our design.
 The evaluation demonstrates that \textsc{CHRONOS} achieves hardware-isolated resilience against client-side OS compromise at a modest overhead.
 Furthermore, it provides an active-phase aggregation latency reduction of up to 74\% for small IoT-representative models compared to traditional, software-only secure aggregation (SecAgg).
-We provide a rigorous security-gap analysis showing how \textsc{CHRONOS} provides strictly stronger hardware-isolated guarantees than software-only pre-computation solutions (e.g., our \textsc{CHRONOS-SW} ablation) for a modest absolute latency penalty ($\approx$41--99\,ms) to gain genuine rollback resistance, while maintaining a persistent Secure World storage footprint of fewer than 700 bytes. \end{itemize}
+We provide a rigorous security-gap analysis showing how \textsc{CHRONOS} provides strictly stronger hardware-isolated guarantees than software-only pre-computation solutions (e.g., our \textsc{CHRONOS-SW} ablation) for a modest absolute latency penalty ($\approx$41--99\,ms) to gain genuine rollback resistance, while maintaining a persistent Secure World storage footprint of fewer than 1.1 KB. \end{itemize}

 The rest of this paper is organised as follows.
 Section~\ref{sec:background} provides background on federated learning, additive masking technique to enhance privacy in federated learning, the idle-window model, and ARM TrustZone.
 Section~\ref{sec:related} reviews prior works.
 Section~\ref{sec:design} presents the \textsc{CHRONOS} architecture.
 Section~\ref{sec:security} provides the security analysis.
 Section~\ref{sec:impl} describes the implementation.
 Section~\ref{sec:eval} presents the experimental evaluation.
 Section~\ref{sec:discussion} discusses limitations and future work, before Section~\ref{sec:conclusion} concludes our work.